2020PB/police-brutality/reports/Pennsylvania.md

 ### Police fire tear gas down empty streets | May 31st

-An officer mounted atop a personnel carrier fires several tear gas rounds down an empty street without apparent justification
+An officer mounted atop a personnel carrier fires several tear gas rounds down an empty street without apparent justification.
+The incident is believed to have occurred at South 51st and Locust Streets.

 tags: less-lethal, tear-gas

 id: pa-philadelphia-9

-geolocation:
+geolocation: 39.9555724,-75.2259593

 **Links**